slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Name the greatest of all inventors.
 Accident."
 -- Mark Twain*

-> *"Using creativity to solve problems cannot be taught, and it's ultimately what free markets pay for."
+> *"Using creativity to solve problems cannot be taught, and it’s ultimately what free markets pay for."
 -- Naval Ravikant*

 > *"We can’t solve problems by using the same kind of thinking we used when we created them."